pip-services/pip-services-docs/content/en/dart/messaging/_index.md

 no_list: true
 weight: 90
 description: >
-    Asynchronous Messaging for Pip.Services in Dart

-    This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.
-    The Messaging module contains a set of interfaces and classes for working with message queues, as well as an in-memory message queue implementation.
+      This module contains a set of interfaces and classes for working with message queues, as well as an in-memory message queue implementation.
 ---

 ### Modules